-- (1) Medical Protocols: The alcohol and other drug treatment program shall have medical protocols approved by a medical director under contract with a program and/or written reciprocal agreement with a medical practitioner under managed care.
-The protocols shall be in full compliance with standards, ethics, and licensure requirements of the medical profession and these rules and: - (a) Require, but not be limited to, the collection of medical histories as described in the client diagnostic assessment criteria; - (b) Designate those medical symptoms that, when found, require further investigation, physical examinations, treatment, or laboratory testing; - (c) Describe procedures for medical emergencies; - (d) Require that individuals admitted to the program who currently are injecting or intravenously using a drug, or within the past 30 days have injected or intravenously used a drug, or who are at risk of withdrawal from a drug, or who may be pregnant, must have a physical examination and appropriate lab testing within 30 days admission to the program.
-(These requirements may be waived by the medical director if these services have been received within the past 90 days and documentation is provided); - (e) Require pregnant women be referred for prenatal care within two weeks of admission to the program; and - (f) Specify how follow up of admitted clients will be handled in the event the client is found to have any major medical problem. - (2) Implementation: The program shall adopt, maintain, and implement the policies and procedures described in this rule. - (3) Client Record Documentation: The client record shall contain documentation of all medical services provided to the client.
-Stat.
-Auth.: ORS 409.410 & ORS 409.420
+(1) Medical Protocols: The alcohol and other drug treatment program shall have medical protocols approved by a medical director under contract with a program and/or written reciprocal agreement with a medical practitioner under managed care.
+The protocols shall be in full compliance with standards, ethics, and licensure requirements of the medical profession and these rules and:

+(a) Require, but not be limited to, the collection of medical histories as described in the client diagnostic assessment criteria;

+(b) Designate those medical symptoms that, when found, require further investigation, physical examinations, treatment, or laboratory testing;

+(c) Describe procedures for medical emergencies;

+(d) Require that individuals admitted to the program who currently are injecting or intravenously using a drug, or within the past 30 days have injected or intravenously used a drug, or who are at risk of withdrawal from a drug, or who may be pregnant, must be referred for a physical examination and appropriate lab testing within 30 days admission to the program.
+(These requirements may be waived by the medical director if these services have been received within the past 90 days and documentation is provided);

+(e) Require pregnant women be referred for prenatal care within two weeks of admission to the program;

+(f) Require that the program provide HIV/AIDS, tuberculosis, sexually transmitted disease, hepatitis and other infectious disease information and risk assessment, including any needed referral, within 30 days of admission; and

+(g) Specify how follow up of admitted clients will be handled in the event the client is found to have any major medical problem.

+(2) Implementation: The program shall adopt, maintain, and implement the policies and procedures described in this rule.

+(3) Client Record Documentation: The client record shall contain documentation of all medical services provided to the client by the program.